The First Year After My Microdiscectomy

 But there was another pain I didn’t expect…

 Sorry, boys, this doesn’t apply to you.
 It’s just a detail, but when you take pain meds every day for 2+ years and then suddenly stop, well, enjoy your first bout of MENSTRUAL CRAMPS.
 I did NOT miss those.
+But I would take a successful microdiscectomy over period cramps any day!

 After my microdiscectomy, I was so happy that I could finally stand for long periods of time.
 It felt amazing to spend an afternoon at a museum without having to search for a chair every 15 minutes.
 I could go to bars or concerts where I needed to stand all evening.
 I could DANCE (albeit very badly and carefully).
 So, yes.
 This was a wonderful time where I was able to piece a social life back together.
 Even more, it was a time when I started to separate and move on from my old self: the “girl with really bad sciatica”.